 Pain in the low back is a minefield.
 It can come from many sources, including sources that are outside of the low back itself.
 I won’t try to cover all of those kinds of back pain here.
 That’s for a different post.
 The kind of back pain that I’ll include in this post is a nervy kind of pain.
 It’s felt in the low back, buttocks, and often in conjunction with a nervy pain that shoots down one or both legs.
 This kind of pain can be associated with the condition sciatica.
 But it can also result from other conditions.
 So what’s the difference, and how can we tell them apart?

 The sciatic nerve

 The sciatic nerve runs out of the sides of the vertebrae in the low back, underneath the piriformis muscle (although there is some variability in this among people and some people have a sciatic nerve that runs through the piriformis muscle), and then ultimately down the back of the leg.
 It innervates the three hamstring muscles and a portion of adductor magnus.
 Its branches below the knee (the tibial nerve and the peroneal nerve) innervate the lower leg and some muscles in the foot.

 Both sciatica and piriformis syndrome involve compression of the sciatic nerve, so they have that in common.
 One of the main differences between the two is where the compression is coming from.
 The term sciatica is generally used in one of two ways.
-It’s used to describe a collection of symptoms that occur when there is compression of the sciatic nerve.
-Or, it’s used to describe the situation when the specific cause for compression of the sciatic nerve is the bone itself or a disc sitting between the bones (often a herniated disc), is compressing the sciatic nerve.
+It’s used generally to describe a collection of symptoms that occur when the sciatic nerve is compressed.
+And, it’s used more specifically to describe the situation when a vertebra, or a disc sitting between the vertebrae (often a herniated disc), is compressing the sciatic nerve.